jmglov/clj-prod/lesson-01.md

                       REPL:  467  db/eval19168
 ```

 Unfortunately, `instrument` doesn't result in the function's return value being checked.
-There are libraries that do that, however, and I recommend Orchestra **NEED LINK**
+There are libraries that do that, however, and I recommend [Orchestra](https://github.com/jeaye/orchestra)

 Now that we know how to spec, we can add a spec to `put!` as well. `put!` takes an aggregate and returns, well, whatever `dynamo/put-item` does.
 We don't really care, so we can use the `any?` predicate, which returns true for any argument it's given.
 However, that might be confusing to the reader, so we can add a helper to spec to our `models` namespace that communicates our intent better: